- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 - your supervisor has not approved the timecard

 - hiring paperwork is incomplete

-- the timecard was not recorded timely
+- the timecard was not recorded in a timely manner

 We will issue temporary timecards if your paperwork is in process.
-Please see the Payroll Dept in the Business Office.
+Please see the Payroll Dept in the business office.
 Be sure PRINT your name, ID number and Department clearly on your timecard.

 Picking up Payroll Checks